Moortebeek pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Moortebeek?

-On 25 June 2026, Grass is the dominant pollen source in Moortebeek. cypress are also present but at lower levels. hazel, willow, alder, and birch are not currently active.
+On 16 July 2026, Grass is the dominant pollen source in Moortebeek. artemisia are also present but at lower levels. cypress, willow, alder, birch, and hazel are not currently active.

 When is pollen season in Moortebeek?